Jio vs Airtel vs Vodafone vs Idea Cellular vs BSNL: The Best Data Plans

 I Love AR and VR, but I’m Not Looking Forward to Apple's ARKit

-Reliance Jio made a grand entrance in the Indian telecom sector in September last year, and has completely changed the way the market operates.
-Jio's free calls and data compelled market leaders Airtel, Vodafone, Idea Cellular, and BSNL to launch competing plans, a trend that was expected to continue at least till the Mukesh Ambani-owned brand started paid services.
-However, even after Jio service became paid in April this year, the rivals have continued doling out data-heavy prepaid packs and postpaid plans.
-In fact, the market sees a new plan being announced by the telcos almost every week.
-Here, we take a quick look at the best data and talk value offers launched by all the major telcos since the Jio Summer Surprise offer was launched.
+Reliance Jio continues its blockbuster run in the Indian telecom market, as it launched new plans and revised the old plans to offer more data.
+Since starting operations in September last year, the company has single-handedly changed the way telecom companies price data and calls.
+To retain customers, Jio rivals Airtel, Vodafone, Idea Cellular, and BSNL have launched several plans with bundled data and calls.
+With the new Jio plans in the market, the incumbents will have to continue offering such competitive plans to ensure they don't lose customers, which isn't really a surprise since a new plan is launched almost every week nowadays.
+We take a quick look at the best data and talk value offers launched by all the major telcos since the Jio Summer Surprise offer was launched.

 With its launch in September last year, Reliance Jio revealed the Jio Welcome Offer, with free data, calling, SMS, and app services to customers.
 While the operator claims calling will remain free on its VoLTE network, its promotional launch offer for free data, SMS, and app services was extended for another three-months from January with the Happy New Year offer.
 Reliance Jio started its paid services in April, and alongside also introduced the three month Jio Summer Surprise offer for customers who purchase the Jio Prime membership - at Rs.
 99 - valid until March 2018.